Architecture and New Technology Committee

 Mission, scope and key goals

-The ANTC considers architecture and technology-related issues brought forth by faculty, students, staff, and researchers and seeks solutions that align with the University’s mission and strategic goals, as well as represent the most appropriate and efficient decision for the University at large.
+The ANTC considers IT architecture and technology-related issues brought forth by faculty, students, staff, and researchers and seeks solutions that align with the University’s mission and strategic goals, as well as represents the most appropriate and efficient decision for the University at large.

 Scope

-ANTC considers programs and initiatives that address central architecture, new technologies, funding, strategic and enterprise programs, and projects affecting units campus-wide, such as:
+ANTC considers programs and initiatives that address central IT architecture, new information technologies, funding, strategic and enterprise programs, and projects affecting units campus-wide, such as:

 - Application architecture